The Standard High Line NYC

 The Biergarten, aka beer garden, offers brew and German dishes (sausages, pretzels) under the High Line from afternoons late into the night during warm months.
 During winter, an outdoor cafe serving powdered crepes, hot chocolate, apple cider and stronger brews is warmed by air heaters and overlooks the seasonal ice skating rink.

-The Boom Boom Room, the ultra-hip rooftop bar/lounge, has morphed into a private club.
-Those hell-bent on drinks with a view can console themselves in good weather with the open-air bar, carpeted with Astro-turf (yes, Astro-turf -- small consolation).
+The Boom Boom Room, the ultra-hip rooftop bar/lounge, jumps and has backdropped everything from Carey Mulligan's heart aching rendering of "New York, New York" in the movie Shame to Madonn'a "Bitch, I'm Madonna" video.
+Those hell-bent on drinks with a view can check out the open-air bar, carpeted with Astro-turf (yes, Astro-turf -- small consolation).

 Amenities: The fitness center is large, well-equipped and window-lined, affording spectacular views.
 Ice skating (including lessons and pick-up hockey) is on offer in cold months on a stylish rink set up in front of the hotel.
 The hotel shop in the back of the building is stylish and smartly curated, with a selection of hipster hats, sunglasses, fragrances, snacks and reading materials.
 Free WiFi.
 Pets allowed ($150 per visit).
 Kiss My Face toiletries.